robin-rpr/ixp-dataset/README.md

    - Outputs the final merged data to `data/ixps.json`.

 ## Merging Logic
 The merge_ixp_data.py script processes data from different sources related to internet exchange points (IXPs) and merges them into a unified dataset.
-The data includes information about regions, cities, countries, and peering LAN prefixes associated with various IXPs.
-The script uses the `ipaddress` module to handle IPv4 and IPv6 prefixes.
+The data includes information about ixp name, regions, countries, and peering LAN prefixes associated with various IXPs.
+Please keep in mind there are IXPs that have colocations in several countries.
+We have not mapped those in our dataset.

 The `process_data_file` function reads data from JSON files and populates a dictionary (`ip_dict`) with information about each IXP entry, including the peering LAN prefix.
 It checks for duplicate prefixes and handles cases where a prefix is a subnet or supernet of an existing entry.
 If a supernet is found, it removes subnets of that supernet from the dictionary to ensure a consistent and non-overlapping dataset.